rust-lang/log/rfcs/0000-structured-logging.md

 # Drawbacks, rationale, and alternatives
 [drawbacks]: #drawbacks

 Structured logging is a non-trivial feature to support.
+It adds complexity and overhead to the `log` crate.

 ## The `Debug + Serialize` blanket implementation of `Visit`